 How To Spot Common Solar Panel Defects

-There are several tell-tale signs from reviewing solar monitoring data or visual inspections that solar panels are underperforming.
+Reviewing solar monitoring data or visual inspections can reveal several tell-tale signs that solar panels are underperforming.
 A significant drop in energy production compared to the PV system's rated capacity clearly indicates underperformance.
-Monitor solar energy production regularly and compare it with the expected output.
+Monitor solar energy production regularly and compare it with the expected output to help spot issues with solar panel defects.

 Keep in mind, however, that atypically hot or cloudy weather can also cause temporary underperformance issues, as excessive heat or cloud cover can reduce solar panel production.
-In this case, no corrective action is needed – just patience.
+In this case, no corrective action is needed—just patience because solar panel defects are not the cause.

 Dust, dirt, or debris accumulation on the panels can reduce efficiency.
 Similarly, shading from nearby trees or buildings can cast shadows on the panels and hinder their performance.
 Cracks, chips, or other visible damage on the panels' surface can affect their ability to convert sunlight into electricity.
 Likewise, electrical problems with the system, such as loose connections, faulty inverters, or malfunctioning wiring, can lead to reduced performance.